-The number of shares of our Class A common stock and Class B common stock to be outstanding after this offering is based on shares of our common stock outstanding as of October 31, 2021, after giving effect to the Capital Stock Conversion, the Class B Reclassification, and the RSU Settlement, as if they had occurred on October 31, 2021, and excludes the following:
+The number of shares of our Class A common stock and Class B common stock to be outstanding after this offering is based on 160,780,299 shares of our common stock outstanding as of July 31, 2021, after giving effect to the Capital Stock Conversion and the Class B Reclassification, as if they had occurred on July 31, 2021, and excludes the following:

-- 13,829,066 shares of our Class B common stock issuable upon the exercise of options to purchase shares of common stock outstanding as of October 31, 2021 under our 2014 Stock Plan, at a weighted-average exercise price of \$1.85 per share; - 9,329,284 RSUs, covering shares of our Class B common stock that are issuable upon satisfaction of service-based and liquidity-based vesting conditions outstanding as of October 31, 2021, for which the service-based condition was not yet satisfied as of October 31,
+- 14,401,971 shares of our Class B common stock issuable upon the exercise of options to purchase shares of common stock outstanding as of July 31, 2021 under our 2014 Stock Plan, at a weighted-average exercise price of \$1.83 per share; - 12,191,831 shares of Class B common stock issuable upon the vesting and settlement of RSUs outstanding as of July 31, 2021 under our 2014 Plan, (i) 2,977,248 of which have met the service vesting requirement of such RSUs and (ii) none of which have met the performance-based vesting requirement of such RSUs, which will be satisfied in connection with this offering;

-2021, pursuant to our 2014 Plan (we expect that vesting of certain of these RSUs through , 2021 will result in the net issuance of shares of Class B common stock in connection with this offering, after withholding shares of Class B common stock to satisfy associated estimated income tax obligations (based on the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and an assumed % tax withholding rate));

-- 977,680 shares of the IPO RSU Shares issuable in connection with the vesting of RSUs that were granted in connection with this offering under our 2021 Plan and will become effective as of the date on which our Form S-8 registration statement covering shares issuable under our 2021 Plan becomes effective, and provided that the recipient is a service provider of ours as of such date (see the section titled "Executive Compensation" for additional information regarding certain of these grants); - 18,330,000 shares of our Class A common stock reserved for future issuance under our 2021 Plan, which includes the IPO RSU Shares, as well as any automatic increases in the number of shares of our Class A common stock reserved for future issuance under this plan; and - 1,900,000 shares of our Class A common stock reserved for future issuance under our ESPP, as well as any automatic increases in the number of shares of our Class A common stock reserved for future issuance under our ESPP.
+- 8,900 shares of our Class B common stock issuable upon the exercise of options to purchase shares of our Class B common stock that we granted after July 31, 2021 under our 2014 Plan, at a weighted-average exercise price of \$39.86 per share; - 921,310 shares of Class B common stock issuable upon the vesting and settlement of RSUs granted after July 31, 2021 under the 2014 Plan for which the performance-based vesting condition will be satisfied in connection with this offering, but for which the service-based vesting condition will not be satisfied on or before the date of this offering; - 2,992 shares of Class B common stock issued as a restricted stock award after July 31, 2021 outside of the 2014 Plan; - shares of the Executive RSU Shares issuable in connection with the vesting of the Executive RSUs that were granted in connection with this offering under our 2021 Plan to certain executives, including , and are subject to vesting upon satisfaction of a service condition and/or achievement of certain performance metrics (see the section titled "Executive Compensation" for additional information regarding these grants); - shares of our Class A common stock reserved for future issuance under our 2021 Plan (which excludes the Executive RSU Shares), as well as any automatic increases in the number of shares of our Class A common stock reserved for future issuance under this plan; and - shares of our Class A common stock reserved for future issuance under our ESPP, as well as any automatic increases in the number of shares of our Class A common stock reserved for future issuance under our ESPP.

 To the extent that any outstanding options are exercised, outstanding RSUs vest and settle or new options or RSUs are issued under our stock-based compensation plans, or we issue additional shares of common stock in the future, there will be further dilution to investors participating in this offering.
-If all outstanding options under the 2014 Plan as of , 2021 were exercised or vested and settled, as applicable, then our existing stockholders, including the holders of these options and RSUs, would own % and our new investors would own % of the total number of shares of our common stock outstanding on the closing of this offering.
+If all outstanding options under the 2014 Plan as of January 31, 2021 were exercised or vested and settled, as applicable, then our existing stockholders, including the holders of these options and RSUs, would own % of the total number of shares of our common stock outstanding on the closing of this offering.